TedDaBigDawg/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 6-multiple_permissions is giving execute permission to the owner and group owner and read only permission to others

 Script 7-everybody is giving execute permission to all

+Script 8-James_Bond is giving no permission to the owner and the group owner and all permissions to other users